Efficient Model-Based Multi-Agent Mean-Field Reinforcement Learning: The Algorithm

-\begin{remark} \mfhucrl uses an optimistic upper-confidence bound strategy similarly to single-agent model-based upper-confidence algorithms \cite{chowdhury2019online, kakade2020information, curi2020efficient}, however, it addresses several important differences: (i) dynamics and rewards explicitly depend on the states of all agents through the mean-field distribution; (ii) each agent's action depends on the mean-field distribution and the evolution of the mean-field trajectory is induced by the collection of actions taken by the agents; (iii) crucially, \mfhucrl employs the principle that each agent in the system executes the same policy selected by the representative agent; (iv) the previous design principle allows \mfhucrl to forward-simulate mean-field trajectory (via \cref{eq:OptimizationStateDistributionTransition}) based on the current model when optimizing for policy.
-Moreover, we note that single-agent MBRL algorithms are inherently unsuitable for solving the Mean Field Control problem.\looseness=-1 \end{remark}
+\begin{remark} \mfhucrl uses an optimistic upper-confidence bound strategy similarly to single-agent model-based upper-confidence algorithms \citep{chowdhury2019online, kakade2020information, curi2020efficient, Sessa2022EfficientComputation}, however, it addresses several important differences: (i) dynamics and rewards explicitly depend on the states of all agents through the mean-field distribution; (ii) each agent's action depends on the mean-field distribution and the evolution of the mean-field trajectory is induced by the collection of actions taken by the agents; (iii) crucially, \mfhucrl employs the principle that each agent in the system executes the same policy selected by the representative agent; Moreover, we note that single-agent MBRL algorithms are inherently unsuitable for solving the Mean Field Control problem. \looseness=-1 \end{remark}